eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ## Introduction

-A detailed introduction into the WaitSet nomenclator and topic can be found in the [waitset C++ example](../waitset).
+A detailed introduction into the WaitSet nomenclature and topic can be found in the [waitset C++ example](../waitset).
 Here we will only introduce the C API and not the WaitSet in general.
 For that we will take a look at the same use case as the [waitset C++ example](../waitset).
 The examples are also structured